 The work on site might take 4-6 months, or even longer if the conditions are complicated or you are doing something interesting.

-We advise to allow around £2000/m2 for new construction as a good base.
-Higher levels of performance and specification or more complicated designs will push this higher.
+We currently advise to allow around £3000/m2 for new construction as a good base.
+Higher levels of performance and specification or more complicated designs will push this higher, and simpler projects may be a little lower than this.
 As projects get larger there are greater economies to be found as the one off costs are spread over larger areas.
 The opposite is true for smaller projects.

 If you are installing items like kitchens or large areas of high performance glazing these should be considered as stand alone items on top of this.
 You can get good kitchens from Ikea on a budget, or spend tens of thousands for something hand crafted with top of the range appliances.